-Graham is a Chartered Engineer, a Chartered Information Technology Professional, a Certified Management Consultant and a Fellow of the British Institute of Facilities Management.
+Graham is a Chartered Engineer, a Chartered Information Technology Professional, a Certified Management Consultant, a Fellow of the Institute of Workplace and Facilities Management, the British Computer Society, the Institute of Administrative Management, and a Fellow medallist of the World Productivity Congress.

-He has worked in many management services roles throughout his thirty year corporate career with Royal Sun Alliance in London, Horsham, Liverpool and Bristol encompassing many roles – project and change management, information technology, quality and customer service management, continuous improvement, transformational change, facilities management, due diligence and office and work relocations associated with company mergers and acquisitions.
-Graham also covers “Change Management and Facilities Management” pro-bono support to Charity, Voluntary and “Not for Profit” organisations in the south-west and south-east Wales.
+Following an Industrial Engineering apprenticeship in the Midlands, he began his initial career in Work Study and Organisation & Methods.
+He has worked in many management services roles throughout his thirty-five year career with Royal Sun Alliance in Bristol, London, Horsham and Liverpool, along with seconded positions in the USA, Mexico, Zambia and South Africa, encompassing many roles – project and change management, information technology, quality and customer service management, HR and Talent Management, facilities management, continuous improvement, transformational change, due diligence and office relocations associated with company mergers and acquisitions.

 Pauline became our CEO in February 2017 and brings with her a breadth of knowledge and expertise in developing high quality education, skills, training, personal development and employment opportunities.